John Sutter: Lone star rebellion

-In 1844–45, there was a revolt of the Mexican colony of California against the army of the mother country.
+In 1844–1845, there was a revolt of the Mexican colony of California against the army of the mother country.

 Two years earlier, in 1842, Mexico had removed California Governor Juan Bautista Alvarado, and sent Brigadier General Manuel Micheltorena to replace him.
 It also sent an army.

-The army had been recruited from Mexico’s worst jails, and the soldiers soon began stealing Californians' chickens and other property.
-Micheltorena’s army was described as descending on California “like a plague of locusts, stripping the countryside bare.”
-Californians complained that the army was committing robberies, beatings and rapes.
+The army had been recruited from Mexico's worst jails, and the soldiers soon began stealing Californians' chickens and other property.
+Micheltorena's army was described as descending on California "like a plague of locusts, stripping the countryside bare."
+Californians complained that the army was committing robberies, beatings, and rapes.

 In late 1844, the Californios revolted against Micheltorena.
-Micheltorena had appointed Sutter as commandante militar.
+He had appointed Sutter as commandante militar.
 Sutter, in turn, recruited men, one of whom was John Marsh, a medical doctor and owner of the large Rancho los Meganos.
 Marsh, who sided with the Californios, wanted no part of this effort.
 However, Sutter gave Marsh a choice: either join the army or be arrested and put in jail.

-In 1845, Sutter’s forces met the Californio forces at the Battle of Providencia (also known as the Second Battle of Cahuenga Pass).
+In 1845, Sutter's forces met the Californio forces at the Battle of Providencia (also known as the Second Battle of Cahuenga Pass).
 The battle consisted primarily of an artillery exchange, and during the battle Marsh secretly went over to parley with the other side.
 There was a large number of Americans fighting on both sides.
 Marsh met with them and convinced the Americans on both sides that there was no reason for Americans to be fighting each other.

 The Americans agreed and quit the fight, and as a result, Sutter’s forces lost the battle.
 The defeated Micheltorena took his army back to Mexico, and Californian Pio Pico became governor.